-- (1) If the execution of an order, sentence or warrant has been suspended in terms of section 65F (2) and the judgment debtor or director or officer concerned has failed to comply with the conditions mentioned in the suspension order, the judgment creditor may lodge an affidavit or affirmation or his attorney may lodge a certificate with the clerk of the court specifying in which respects the judgment debtor or director or officer has failed to comply with the conditions of the suspension order and to what extent he is in arrear, and may, subject to the provisions of subsection (2), have the warrant for the arrest and detention of the judgment debtor or the director or officer issued or re-issued without any further order of court. - (2) The court in its discretion may- - (a) if the judgment debtor satisfies the court that his failure to comply with the conditions mentioned in the suspension order in question is due to lack of means and that such lack is not due to circumstances mentioned in section 65F (3) (c); or - (b) if the said director or officer satisfies the court that his failure to comply with the conditions mentioned in the suspension order concerned was not due to any fault of his own, make an order suspending or further suspending the execution of a warrant referred to in subsection (1) on such conditions relating to the payment, in instalments or otherwise, of the outstanding balance of the judgment debt as the court may deem just and reasonable.
+- (1) If the execution of an order, sentence or warrant has been suspended in terms of section 65F (2) and the judgment debtor or director or officer concerned has failed to comply with the conditions mentioned in the suspension order, the judgment creditor may lodge an affidavit or affirmation or his attorney may lodge a certificate with the clerk of the court specifying in which respects the judgment debtor or director or officer has failed to comply with the conditions of the suspension order and to what extent he is in arrear, and may, subject to the provisions of subsection (2), have the warrant for the arrest and detention of the judgment debtor or the director or officer issued or re-issued without any further order of court. - (2) The court in its discretion may- - (a) if the judgment debtor satisfies the court that his failure to comply with the conditions mentioned in the suspension order in question is due to lack of means and that such lack is not due to circumstances mentioned in section 65F (3) (c); or make an order suspending or further suspending the execution of a warrant referred to in subsection (1) on such conditions relating to the payment, in instalments or otherwise, of the outstanding balance of the judgment debt as the court may deem just and reasonable.